randomsync/excel-testng/README.txt

 Licensing
 ---------

-Please see the file called LICENSE.TXT
+Please see the file called LICENSE-2.0.TXT